AfrozSaqlain/Papr/README.md

   <img src="assets/papr.gif" alt="Demo" width="900">
 </p>

 Papr is a fast, terminal-based workspace built for academic research.
-It brings together a personalized daily papers feed, arXiv search, local PDF library management, reading, Markdown note-taking, automatic author-based paper organization, and LaTeX manuscript editing into a single terminal interface.
+It brings together a personalized daily papers feed, arXiv search, local PDF library management, reading, Markdown note-taking, automatic author-based paper organization, and manuscript editing with LaTeX and Typst.

-Instead of context-switching between web browsers, reference managers, PDF viewers, and text editors, Papr merges online search with local file organization into a distraction-free environment.
-Under the hood, it's built with Rust using Ratatui, Tokio, Reqwest, and SQLite, giving you a lightweight tool that runs entirely offline and keeps all your data under your control.
+Papr brings these tools together in a single, distraction-free environment, eliminating the need to constantly switch between web browsers, file managers, PDF viewers, and text editors.
+It seamlessly connects online paper discovery with local file organization, reading, note-taking, and manuscript writing, while keeping your research workflow entirely within the terminal.
+Under the hood, Papr is built with Rust using Ratatui, Tokio, Reqwest, and SQLite, providing a fast and lightweight experience with offline-first data storage and full control over your research library.

 ---